-If speaking to your team of cyber security professionals during a data breach or discussing credential stuffing or DDS or ransomware...it's much easier to use a understood term or verbiage to the concept rather than explaining every time.
+If speaking to your team of cyber security professionals during a data breach or discussing credential stuffing or DDS or ransomware...it's much easier to use an understood term or verbiage to the concept rather than explaining every time.

-However, if you are also going to discuss the same data breach with the C-suite executives rather than the cyber security team then the benefits of using jargon reverse in usefulness.
+However, if you are also going to discuss the same data breach with the C-suite executives rather than the cyber security team, then the benefits of using jargon reverse in usefulness.
 We must understand the baseline knowledge of our audience when discerning the right time to use jargon.

-Simplifying jargon can begin by speaking in shorter simpler sentences.
+Simplifying jargon can begin by speaking in shorter, simpler sentences.
 Eliminate excess within your speech.
-Try to avoid using "it is" "there is" or "there are," to begin sentences.
+Try to avoid using "it is," "there is," or "there are" to begin sentences.
 For example, rather than "It is essentially important to take note that we need to be thoughtful when we are handling sensitive information by sending encrypted messages."

-Instead say, "Send sensitive information in encrypted messages."
+Instead, say, "Send sensitive information in encrypted messages."

-There are a lot of different ways to communicate jargon, so here's what I want you to do today.
-Ask the question, will jargon be helpful or hurtful in this audience?
-If jargon is not helpful, simplify and clarify your statements so that you can increase understanding.
+There are many ways to communicate jargon, so here's what I want you to do today.
+Ask the question, will jargon be helpful or hurtful to this audience?
+If jargon is not helpful, simplify and clarify your statements to increase understanding.